-The Margerison-McCann model assumes that people are more capable and motivated to perform the "Types of Work" that they prefer.
+The Margerison-McCann model assumes that people are more motivated to perform the "Types of Work" that they prefer.

-As such, the completed Profile identifies one major role as well as two relates roles for each person.
+As such, the completed Profile identifies one major role as well as two related roles for each person.
 It shows you:

 The Profile report helps managers understand why people are motivated to do some things and not others.
 It also gives some insight into each person as both an individual and a team player.